finbourne/luminesce-sdk-csharp/sdk/docs/BinaryDownloadingApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<BinaryDownloadingApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<BinaryDownloadingApi>();
             var type = new LuminesceBinaryType?(); // LuminesceBinaryType? | Type of binary to fetch available versions of (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // List<string> result = apiInstance.GetBinaryVersions(type, opts: opts);

                 // [EXPERIMENTAL] GetBinaryVersions: Gets the list of available versions of a user-downloadable binary from Nexus
                 List<string> result = apiInstance.GetBinaryVersions(type);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));